Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • If your tire pressure is too low, use an air compressor to fill the tire to the recommended level.
 Attach the compressor nozzle to the valve stem and turn it on, monitoring the pressure as you fill the tire.

-• If your tire pressure is too high, use a tire pressure gauge to release air from the valve stem until you reach the correct pressure.
+• If your tire pressure is too high, use a to release air from the valve stem until you reach the correct pressure.

 • Remember to check the pressure in all four tires, as they may not all require the same amount of air.